 During pregnancy and breastfeeding

 Scientists have not sufficiently evaluated the safety of using 5-HTP when pregnant or breastfeeding.
-As a result, these individuals should avoid taking this supplement.
+As a result, people who are pregnant or breastfeeding should avoid taking this supplement.

 5-HTP may interact with any drug that increases serotonin, including: